A Tour of Anchor Distilling in San Francisco and a Rye Whiskey Manhattan! See our great experience, and creation of an Earl Grey Manhattan!

 Earl Grey Manhattan

-For our featured cocktail, an Earl Grey Manhattan, we used Anchor Distilling’s Old Potrero 18th Century Style Whiskey.
+For our featured cocktail, an Earl Grey Whiskey Manhattan, we used Anchor Distilling’s Old Potrero 18th Century Style Whiskey.
 This was a great spin on a classic cocktail.
-Following the whiskey is a bit of vermouth and added a little earl grey infused simple syrup.
-IT’s a nice combination of boozy and sweet, the earl grey adds a rich undertone of bergamot and black tea which compliments the herbal notes from the vermouth and the peppery warmth of the rye whiskey.
+Also in the whiskey Manhattan is a bit of vermouth and added a little earl grey infused simple syrup.
+It’s a nice combination of boozy and sweet, the earl grey adds a rich undertone of bergamot and black tea which compliments the herbal notes from the vermouth and the peppery warmth of the rye whiskey Manhattan.

 This is a nice sipper for a winter’s night or for drinking as a cool bay fog rolls in over the bay!